kennysmed/lp-github-events/README.md

 One shows the contents of your personal GitHub News Feed ("received" events is how the GitHub API describes them).
 See a sample at http://remote.bergcloud.com/publications/149

 The other publication has an extra configuration step that lets the user choose an organization that they're part of on GitHub, and shows events for that.
+See a sample at http://remote.bergcloud.com/publications/161

 This is a Ruby + Sinatra app, which might be useful as a demonstration of authenticating a subscriber with their GitHub account via OAuth2.
 It uses the [`github_api`](https://github.com/peter-murach/github/) gem.